Understanding Zendesk Integration Services

 - ZIS Registry Service: Creates an integration, stores the workflow definitions and other resources for your integration

-- ZIS Connections Service: Fetch, store, and manage OAuth tokens for external systems
+- ZIS Connections Service: Fetch, store, and manage API credentials for Zendesk and third-party services

 - ZIS Configs Service: Stores user-specific configuration data for your integration

 - ZIS Links Service: Stores relationships between entities.
 Example: For an integration with synced data to Jira, ZIS Links stores a link between a Jira issue and a Zendesk ticket.
-See Understanding ZIS Links
+Refer to ZIS Links

 - ZIS Inbound Webhooks Service: Trigger workflows in ZIS from external systems